FREVA-CLINT/climatestateclassifier/README.md

 ## Example

-An example can be found in the directory `demo`.
+An example application can be found in the directory `demo`.
 The instructions to run the example are given in the demo/README.md file.

 ## License